hanseuljun/hololens-cpp-modules/README.md

 # hololens-cpp-modules

-Since it is difficult to find any reusable code for UWP based HoloLens applications, I would like to share mine here.
+Since it was difficult to find any reusable code for UWP based c++ HoloLens applications, I would like to share mine.

 Currently, this repository has 2 modules: LocatableCameraModule and SpatialMappingModule.

+Some of the codes are from https://github.com/Microsoft/Windows-universal-samples.

 # LocatableCameraModule